 Blankets with hats

-· The blankets come in three sizes with matching hats that go to babies who are born at certain weeks.
-(Note: they do not come with diapers.)
-The smallest size blankets are for babies born between 14-17 weeks.
+are for babies born between 14-17 weeks.
 The middle size blankets are for babies born between 17-23 weeks.
-The large size blankets are for babies born between 24-32 weeks.
+The large size blankets are for babies born

 Combo sets

-· These few combo sets come with diapers, blankets, and hats.
+blankets, and hats.
 There are some with small diapers and small hats (2 inch) for babies born between 14-17 weeks.
-There are some large diapers with large hats (4 inch) and these are for babies born between 24-32 weeks.
+There are

 We have had lots of people help with tracing, cutting, and putting together kits for the people to sew.
 What we are really looking for is people who can help with sewing this summer and all the time.
 Katy Cunningham, the leader of the project, has kits put together of either 10 diapers (both small and large) or 4 mini blankets.
 She's happy to help people acquire kits if they want to sew.
 She keeps the box of them in the closet at the church, so she just has volunteers sign out whatever they take so that she can keep track of what is where.
 We also have instructions available, so volunteers can learn as they go!